matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 There are huge productivity gains here!

-In the tutorial below, I'll be walking through how we can use Xamarin.Forms inside Visual Studio Mac.
+In the tutorial below, I'll be walking through how we can use Xamarin.Forms inside Visual Studio Mac to build rich user interfaces.
 To prove that this technique is not just a toy, we'll be building an image asset browser you can use to visually explore images inside a solution.
 When I built this

 ## Using Xamarin.Forms Inside Visual Studio Mac